 a).
 Upon receipt of paper submission, the Editor sends an E-mail of confirmation to the corresponding author within 1-3 working days.
 If you fail to receive this confirmation, your submission/e-mail may be missed.
 Please contact the Editor in time for that.

 b).
 Peer review.
 We use a double-blind system for peer-review; both reviewers and authors’ identities remain anonymous.
 The paper will be peer-reviewed by three experts; two reviewers from outside and one editor from the journal typically involve in reviewing a submission.
 The review process may take 4-10 weeks.

 c).
 Notify the result of review by E-mail.

 d).
-The authors revise paper and pay publication fee (400USD).
+The authors revise paper and pay the article processing charge (formatting and hosting) (400USD).

 e).
 E-journal in PDF is available on the journal’s webpage, free of charge for download.